Structured Classes

 The maximum number of students varies by class, which can be found with each class description.

-Home School Co-Op Groups: Structured classes do not require parent/adult chaperones to attend; however, if your Homeschool group chooses to bring chaperones, your group may not exceed the 1 chaperone per 5 students ratio.
-For Homeschool Co-Op Groups, a ratio of 1 adult per 20 students will be used to determine how many adults will be considered for school staff pricing.
-All other adults will fall into the 1:5 chaperone ratio.
-Chaperones are charged the same rate as students.
-Stuhr Museum will need a list of chaperone names 48 hours before your class time.
-Only chaperones listed by the group’s designated registrar will be permitted to attend.
-Please note, Stuhr Museum memberships do not cover field trip fees and chaperones are not allowed to bring additional children to the class.
+Home School Co-Op Groups: Chaperones are not required to attend structured classes; however, if your co-op chooses to bring chaperones, we require no more than 1 adult per 5 students attend with your group.
+If your Homeschool group chooses to bring additional chaperones, you may not exceed the ratio of 1 chaperone per 5 students.
+For Homeschool Co-Op Groups, a ratio of 1 adult per 20 students will be used to determine how many adults will be considered for free/reduced school staff pricing (1 adult per 20 students, 2 adults per 40 students, 3 adults per 60 students, etc.) All other adults will fall into the 1:5 chaperone ratio and are charged the same rate as students.
+In order to provide a safe learning environment for students, Stuhr Museum requires that a list of chaperone names be submitted at least 2 days prior to your visit.
+Only chaperones listed by the school will be permitted to attend the class with students.
+Chaperones are charged the same rate as students for the class.
+Please note, Stuhr Museum memberships do not cover field trip fees and chaperones are not allowed to bring additional children to the class, i.e. younger siblings.
 If chaperones become a distraction or bring additional children to the class, they may be asked to leave at any time at the discretion of the Museum Educator.

 Single Home School Families: Structured classes do not require parent/adult chaperones to attend however, if you choose to stay with your child’s class you will be charged as a chaperone.
 Chaperones are charged the same rate as students.
 If you wish to drop your student off at their class and leave the museum, there will be no charge.
 Please note, Stuhr Museum memberships do not cover field trip fees and chaperones are not allowed to bring additional children to the class.
 If chaperones become a distraction or bring additional children to the class, they may be asked to leave at any time at the discretion of the Museum Educator.

-Schools: We will collect a headcount when you arrive at Stuhr Museum and send an invoice to your school for your class.
+Schools: When you submit your registration, we will ask you how you wish to pay.
+If you prefer to be invoiced, you will need to provide either a mailing address or e-mail address for the person who should receive your school’s invoices.
+On the day of your visit, we will collect a final headcount to be used for invoicing.
 If you prefer to pay on the day of your class, payment by credit card or check can be accepted.
 Checks must be made out in the correct amount, as we are not able to refund for missing students on the day of your visit.
-Parent chaperones who do not pay their fee on the day of your trip will also be included on your invoice.
+Schools can choose to have their parent chaperones pay their own fee the day of class, or those fees can also be added to your invoice.
 Please note, Stuhr Museum memberships do not cover class fees.

 Homeschools: Class fees for students and chaperones may be paid for on the day of your visit at the Gate House when you arrive.
-Please note, Stuhr Museum memberships do not cover class fees.
+Please note, Stuhr Museum memberships do not cover class fees for students or adults and additional children are not permitted to attend classes.

 The Ella Epp Fund Matching Scholarship is available for Class C, D and Title I schools.
 It provides assistance in attending structured classes at Stuhr Museum.
 Schools must be nominated to receive funding.
 To nominate a classroom or for more information, click here.